Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 * Rachel Furlong - Tutor: For giving great advice and reassurance.
 * Jubril Akolade - Mentor: Providing with great guidance, and helpful tips.
-* ChatGPT - AI: Helping to develop my understanding of JavaScript.